 In this blog post, We will understand about 10 drawbacks of PMP.
-We will talk about why someone should not go for PMP.

-Needless to say that PMP certification is a globally recognized and highly ranked credential for the Project Management professionals in various industries with the number of PMPs around a million.
+PMP certification is a globally recognized and highly ranked credential for the Project Management professionals in various industries with the number of PMPs around a million.

 PMP is acclaimed by global leaders in project management, designed and developed by PMI, making it the most sought-after project management certification.

 Please understand that this is the alternative view based on my experience of being PMP certified for over a decade.
 However, no doubt that PMP is the gold standard of Project Management, and this article gives you a different perspective.

 The first con is the amount of effort you need to invest in preparing for the exam.
 The PMP exam is based on PMBOK and requires a lot of mugging up, your real-world experience can help a bit but still, you need to memorize a lot of information to pass the MCQ which will require a good amount of time to prepare.